vg11072001/Stock-Market-Analysis-and-LSTM-model/README.md

 ### Papers Related this projects -
 * [Predicting stock market index using LSTM](https://www.sciencedirect.com/science/article/pii/S2666827022000378#:~:text=The%20authors%20concluded%20that%20the,Qiu%20et%20al.)
+    The authors concluded that the LSTM network could effectively extract meaningful information from the financial time series data.
+Based on prediction accuracy and daily returns after transaction costs, LSTM outperforms random forests, standard deep networks, and logistic regression.

 ### Dataset
 For Companies - Apple, Google, Microsoft and Amazon